Archive

 July 3rd, 2009 6 comments

-What, you may demand imploringly, connects sweaty, saliva-dispersing self-parodist Rush Limbaugh with the world of pop (of course there is no question as to what connects the putrescent pusbucket to twattery)?
-Has Rush recorded an album of his favourite Motown songs, adding his own twist to the lyrics; perhaps adapting Smokey Robinson & the Miracle’s hit named after Mickey Stephenson autobiographically to read Cheney’s Monkey?
+What, you may implore me, connects sweaty, saliva-dispersing self-parodist Rush Limbaugh with the world of pop (of course there is no question as to what connects the putrescent pusbucket to twattery)?
+Has Rush recorded an album of his favourite Motown songs, adding his own twist to the lyrics; perhaps adapting Smokey Robinson & The Miracle’s hit named after Mickey Stephenson autobiographically to read Cheney’s Monkey?
 Has Limbaugh praised the humanitarian work of Bono, or the operatic stylings of Michael Fucking Bolton, or the art of Yoko Ono (well, obviously not, though he seems psychotic enough to own the complete canon of MFB’s artistry)?
-Was Rush perhaps ghastly to some of my favourite artists, such as the Weepies or the Carpenters?
+Was Rush perhaps ghastly to my favourite artists, insulting the memory of Karen Carpenter?

-I must concede though that the clammy wankmonster — who in older times would have made an accomplished ass-raping bishop of Bath and Wells — might be on to something.
+I must concede though that the clammy wankmonster might be on to something.
 Think about all the great celebrity icons who have died.
 Almost all of them kicked the bucket on the watch of a Democratic president.
-Jimmy Carter’s reign was particularly grim: Elvis Presley, John Lennon, Bing Crosby, Charlie Chaplin… Bill Clinton has Frank Sinatra, Princess in the Wind and, er, Kurt Cobain to answer for.
-JFK died during the JFK presidency, as did Marilyn Monroe and Patsy Cline, while Jim Reeves crashed under LBJ.
+Jimmy Carter’s reign was particularly grim: Elvis Presley, John Lennon, Bing Crosby, Charlie Chaplin; Bill Clinton has Frank Sinatra, Princess in the Wind and Kurt Cobain to answer for.
+JFK died during the JFK presidency (as did Marilyn Monroe and Patsy Cline), while Jim Reeves crashed under LBJ.
 Lately only Johnny Cash, being Johnny Cash, bucked the trend.
 And there Madonna was happy that Obama was elected.

 But Limbaugh’s theory of Democratic culpability in celebrity mortality does fall flat.
 Consider the victims of the Nixon presidency: Hendrix, Morrison, Joplin, Parsons and Elliott.
 Of those, only Cass died a natural death (and even that is disputed by ham sandwich conspiracists).
+And Karen Carpenter died in Ronaldus Noxious’ watch.
 Makes you think, no?

 And to celebrate dead celebs: